Simply copy and paste the following command line in your terminal to create your first Strapi project.

 I redirect your engineers to a project that one of our Solution Engineer, Derrick Mehaffy did to show two different methods for more complex draft workflows.

 We have always published articles more or less oriented to developers because they are the ones who use Strapi in the first place.
-It is very easy for them to understand the advantages and disadvantages of Strapi and we can actually communicate using code blocks.
+It is very easy for them to understand the advantages and disadvantages of Strapi, and we can communicate using code blocks.
 However, this is less the case for members of marketing or growth teams.
-That's why I wanted to write this piece of content in order to answer the questions that non-tech people about the most requested topics.
+That's why I wanted to write this piece of content to answer the questions that non-tech people have about the most requested topics.

 Our Marketing team uses Strapi with all the features showcased in this article.
-We use it because it is simple, fast, convenient, beautiful, and it allows us to easily create content for our website.
-We are confident that it is SEO friendly, we have the flexibility to create pages on the fly and dynamically define which content will live on these pages.
-We have different environments (staging & production) to help us improve our deployment experience and we are able to publish new content in less than 3 minutes.
+We use it because it is simple, fast, convenient, and beautiful, allowing us to easily create content for our website.
+We are confident that it is SEO friendly; we can create pages on the fly and dynamically define which content will live on these pages.
+We have different environments (staging & production) to help us improve our deployment experience, and we can publish new content in less than 3 minutes.

-If you want to get a taste of what we can do with Strapi, just browse our website!
-The data comes from Strapi and the design comes from a Next.js application.
+If you want a taste of what we can do with Strapi, browse our website!
+The data comes from Strapi, and the design comes from a Next.js application.
 We are thinking about open-sourcing it soon.
-You are currently on our blog, continue your journey by discovering our showcase, our user stories, and our career page (we are recruiting).
+You are currently on our blog; continue your journey by discovering our showcase, our user stories, and our career page (we are recruiting).

 Give a try to our brand new FoodAdvisor demo application or feel free to contact a member of the sales team if you need more information or a personalized demo.
 I wish you an excellent day and see you in a future article.